 NC State Prague offers a chance to spend time in one of Europe’s most beautiful cities.
 Many courses fulfill GEP requirements: Humanities, IDP, & Natural Sciences.

 Dominican Republic: Agriculture and Environmental Sciences (Summer)

 Gain hands-on-learning experience with environmental science and participate in a local conference related to turfgrass science.
 Credit: CS/SSC 492, CS 590, AGI 194

 Germany is an ideal location for students interested in studying business on a global scale.
 Credit: ACC 200, M298

-Ireland/United Kingdom: Global Food Systems and Sustainable Agriculture (Spring Break)
+Ireland/Scotland: Global Food Systems and Sustainable Agriculture (Spring Break)

-Poland: Biotechnology & Agriculture (Summer)
+Poland: Biotechnology (Summer)

 Learn about agriculture, animal science, and biotechnology through excursions and site visits.
 Excursions and field trips to sites and cities in Poland are included.
 Credit: Up to 6 credits, options include ALS 495, BIT 466, BCH 220.

 Live in the relaxed Southern Spanish city of Sevilla and visit local olive oil and winery companies, as well as recent start-up companies.
 Hone your Spanish skills with your homestay families.
 Credit: BUS 360, FLS 201/202, M 298.